DhruvArora1210/Spatital-AI/README.md

 --------------------------------------------
-**Lumina: Embodied Spatial Intelligence**
+**Embodied Spatial Intelligence**
 --------------------------------------------
 "Most AI agents live in chat windows.
-Lumina lives in the real world."
+Spatial Intelligence lives in the real world."

-Lumina is a Multi-Agent Embodied AI designed to assist the visually impaired.
+Multi-Agent Embodied AI designed to assist the visually impaired.
 Unlike standard RAG systems that retrieve text documents, Lumina retrieves physical location vectors.
 It grants the AI Object Permanence—the ability to remember where objects are in a room even when the camera is no longer looking at them.
 --------------------------------------------
 The Architecture: "The Cortex"
 --------------------------------------------
-Lumina is not a monolith; it is a federation of 5 specialized agents working in an asynchronous loop.
+Spatial Intelligence is not a monolith; it is a federation of 5 specialized agents working in an asynchronous loop.
 This separation of concerns ensures that heavy visual processing does not block cognitive reasoning.

 **The 5-Agent Roster**